 Lambda (and Faas) is an integral part of most serverless systems.
 It scales automatically and is pay-per-use (as most serverless services are).
-I would recommend to chose Lambda for most cases, although there are some other serverless compute services which target more specific use cases, which we will cover later on.
+I would recommend choosing Lambda for most cases, although there are some other serverless compute services that target more specific use cases, which we will cover later on.

 However, there are some new gotchas you should note when using Lambda:

 - Lambda has a time, memory and concurrency limit — make sure you don’t reach it, or AWS will throttle your function!
 Also, if building a user-facing API, or an API where latency is significant, you should mind cold starts, and keep in mind the chosen programming language.